LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 was explicitly re-evaluated against this evidence and **maintained**.

-**Important process note:** in the course of running this diagnostic, a related but separate DFBETA calculation elsewhere in the pipeline (used on a Level 2 exploratory sub-model) was found to contain a scale-mismatch bug — see B2 below.
+**Important process note:** in the course of running this diagnostic, a related but separate DFBETA calculation elsewhere in the pipeline (used on a post-hoc exploratory sub-model, RQ2b) was found to contain a scale-mismatch bug — see B2 below.
 That bug did **not** affect this entry's H1c core-model result, which was computed correctly from the start using customer-level (not row-level-summed) DFBETA.

-`[affects: README §5.2, §11 — new confirmatory-robustness content, not previously present]`
+`[affects: README §5.3, §11 — new confirmatory-robustness content, not previously present]`

 ---

-## Part B — Pivots affecting Level 2 (post-hoc exploratory analysis)
+## Part B — Pivots affecting the post-hoc exploratory research questions (RQ2a–RQ2c)

 ### B1.
-The original 2-level evidentiary structure (Level 1 vs. Level 2) was introduced to prevent HARKing after a sustained post-hoc investigation of a single subgroup
+An explicit confirmatory/post-hoc split was introduced to prevent HARKing after a sustained post-hoc investigation of a single subgroup

-**Assumed (implicitly, across a long sequence of analyses):** a sequence of increasingly elaborate analyses — campaign-type heterogeneity → serving-structure comparison → CPC/bid relationship comparison → variance-structure comparison → structural-break testing → leverage decomposition → counterfactual CPC comparison → subgroup-dependence testing (H3) — could be added to the paper's evidence base incrementally, each new script justified by the output of the one before it.
+**Assumed (implicitly, across a long sequence of analyses):** a sequence of increasingly elaborate analyses — campaign-type heterogeneity → serving-structure comparison → CPC/bid relationship comparison → variance-structure comparison → structural-break testing → leverage decomposition → counterfactual CPC comparison → subgroup-dependence testing — could be added to the paper's evidence base incrementally, each new script justified by the output of the one before it.

 **Contradicted by:** external review identified this as the precise shape of an outcome-driven exploratory spiral — not because any individual step was invalid, but